firoball/WDL2CS/readme.md

 ![Workflow](workflow.jpg)

-Since the parser operates string-based, any object represented by an internal data structure is serialized to a string-based stream.
-Once all incoming tokens have been processed, the whole stream is deserialized again into internal data structures.
-Based on certain criteria like required initialization or preprocessor conditions, all data is sorted.
+First, the preprocessor is executed.
+It merges all referenced WFL files into a single one, discards disabled parts due to preprocessor defines.
+Replacement preprocessor directives are resolved.
+The preprocessed WDL file is handed over to the parser.
+The parser uses a node system, in order to link all objects in correct order during parsing.
+Using this method expensive recursive string concating is avoided.
+Once all incoming tokens have been processed, the whole node structure is processed.
+During this phase each object, property and instruction is translated to C# syntax following individual rules.
+At the end of this phase the script is complete.
 As last step every object is formatted, meaning the corresponding C# code is generated.

 ## Current status